 You can combine multiple disks into one disk set — called a Redundant Array of Independent Disks (RAID) — and they will work together as one.
 Depending on how you combine the disks, the RAID set can protect your data against hardware failure, speed up access to your data, or increase your storage capacity.
 You can use Disk Utility to create several different types of disk sets with both internal and external disks.

 You can combine multiple hard disks into a striped RAID set to provide faster disk access.
 For example, in a striped RAID set composed of three disks, data is distributed between all the disks and three disks write and read that data simultaneously, giving you faster access.
 A striped RAID set is especially useful for quickly accessing large files, such as digital video and database files.
 A striped RAID set works best if the disks are about the same size and are connected to your computer via fast connections.

-If the disks are different sizes, a striped RAID set treats all the disks as though they are as large as the smallest one.
-If you have disks of different sizes, you might want to use a concatenated disk set, which doesn’t give you the speed advantage of a striped RAID set, but lets you use the full capacity of all its disks.
+If the disks are different sizes, a striped RAID set treats all the disks as if they are the size of the smallest one.
+If you have disks of different sizes, you might want to use a concatenated disk set (see below), which doesn’t give you the speed advantage of a striped RAID set but lets you use the full capacity of all its disks.

 Mirrored RAID set (RAID 1)

 A mirrored RAID set can help protect your data against disk failure.
 Each disk in the set stores the same data, similar to having multiple backup disks.
 Your data is written on two or more disks at once, so if a disk fails or is disconnected, your Mac can still access the data from the other disks.
 If you reconnect a disk that was temporarily disconnected, the RAID set can rebuild the reconnected disk so that it contains the same data as the other disks.